aminnj/FTInterpretations/README.md

 ### Collect outputs

-`collect.sh` will grep for cross-sections and write out `data.txt` with folder names and cross-sections.
+`collect.sh > data.txt` will grep for cross-sections and write out `data.txt` with folder names and cross-sections.

 ### Clean up